Prethumnan/chennai-house-price-prediction/README.md

 *More people are interested in buying homes with parking facility.

+*People are showing more interest to buy house with 4 rooms than 5 or 6 rooms.

 *since T Nagar,Anna nagar,KK Nagar and velachery are main areas in chennai, lot of shops,malls,therates,hospitals and schools will be available in those areas.so,peoples are showing more interest to buy homes in that particular area.